Skip to content

 TimeoutStartSec=0

-#ExecStartPre=/usr/bin/podman pull $SC4S_IMAGE
+#ExecStartPre=/usr/bin/docker pull $SC4S_IMAGE

 # Note: /usr/bin/bash will not be valid path for all OS